EventStore/documentation/docs/cloud/faq/README.md

 #### Has the system been independently audited?

-Event Store Ltd is very security conscious.
-Our Cloud offering has been independently audited and we achieved SOC 2 Type 1 and ISO 27001 certification in January 2021.
+Event Store Ltd is aware of the security importance.
+We're treating it is as a high priority.
+Our Cloud offering has been independently audited, and we achieved [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) certification in January 2022.

 If you have specific questions please [contact us](https://www.eventstore.com/contact)